redFrik/udk18-Discrete_Structures/udk171130/README.md

 * select GameObject / Create Empty
 * select Component / Effect / Line Renderer
-* in the GameObject's inspector find Material and flip down / expand it
+* in the GameObject's inspector find Materials and flip down / expand it
 * click on the little circle next to Element 0 and select LineMat by double clicking

 ![01linematerial](01linematerial.png?raw=true "01linematerial")